 While prices may vary by model, it’s more than $5,000 cheaper on average to buy a sedan than to purchase an SUV.
 Between the most expensive sedan (Nissan Altima) and the most expensive SUV (Ford Explorer), there’s a difference of more than $8,000.

 |Sedan list values||SUV list values|

-While the average cost of an SUV far surpasses that of a sedan, car insurance costs are comparable.
-Although rates will depend on your car insurance company and model, SUVs are typically $132 per year cheaper to insure than are sedans.
+While the average cost of an SUV far surpasses that of a sedan, car insurance costs may also differ substantially.
+Although rates will depend on your car insurance company and model, SUVs are typically $314 per year cheaper to insure than sedans.

 Average car insurance premiums for sedans and SUVs

 |Average annual insurance cost: sedans||Average annual insurance cost: SUVs|

 |Honda Civic - $1,801||Nissan Rogue - $1,546|

 |Toyota Camry - $1,692||Ford Explorer - $1,569|

 If you're car-shopping on a budget, the Chevrolet Equinox (list price $23,800) is the cheapest option, with an average annual premium of $1,496.
 For a standard 6-month policy, you'd pay $748, or $124 per month with a payment plan.
 The Chevy Cruze (list price $17,995) is the cheapest option among sedans, setting you just over $1,600 per year or $802 for a standard 6-month policy.